cerner/terra-core/packages/terra-list/docs/List.md

 If a list implementation contains selectable list options the role prop should be set to "listbox" for accesibility.

+Two padding variants are provide for list item content, standard and compact.
+If different padding is desired use the defaulted style of 'none' and set the padding on the list item's child content with your own css values, preferrably themeable variables.

 ## Getting Started

 - Install with [npmjs](https://www.npmjs.com):